 In partnership with the Canada Race Relations Foundation (CRRF), Recreation Nova Scotia is hosting its first Anti-Racism Summit.
 This event is a testament to our shared commitment to the Anti-Racism Charter in Recreation and further supports equitable practices in our province.
 It is made possible through CRRF's National Anti-Racism Fund (NARF).

 This event will be a unique opportunity for our Charter signatories and other attendees to learn best practices and trauma-informed approaches to anti-racism work.
-We aim to build a network of strong, informed, and resilient leaders ready to advance anti-racism work in their organization.
+We aim to build a network of strong, informed, and resilient leaders ready to advance anti-racism work in their organizations.
 The knowledge and skills you will gain from this event will be invaluable in your anti-racism efforts.

 During the Summit, there will be ample networking opportunities, and we will discuss the opportunities and challenges in this field.
 This is a chance for you to connect with like-minded individuals, share your experiences, and learn from others.
 Attendees will reflect on their roles and learn strategies to maintain resilience and avoid burnout while gaining practical tools for planning and implementing new practices in their organizations.